 For business owners, you should put a detailed plan together that should include:

 We represent you, the insured, and always want a claim settled fairly and efficiently.
 That means that we want to get you back to where you were before the loss.
 Since every claim scenario is different, there may be challenges along the way.
-This is why you work with Top O' Michigan Insurance to go to bat for you to apply the coverage to the claim scenario.
+This is why you work with Top O' Michigan Solutions - to go to bat for you to apply the coverage to the claim scenario.
 We want to see that the company pays exactly what is owed to the insured: not a penny less or penny more.

 Share on Twitter Share on Facebook Back to Blog